 {write_off_block}

 People who work regular W-2 jobs can often expect the same paycheck every time.
-For gig workers, sole proprietors, and business owners, though, there's no such guarantee.
+For freelancers, gig workers, and business owners, though, there's no such guarantee.

 Say you run a seasonal business — selling at outdoor markets when the weather's nice and closing up once winter hits.
 Or maybe your side gig is busiest during a particular time of year.
 You might even just be dealing with a rough couple of months.